None¶

 Numbers, Python has a special data type that defines a single

-special data object called None
+special data object called None.
+As the name suggests, None is used to

 represent an empty value.
 It appears in various forms in Python.

-is often useful in everyday Python programming as a placeholder to
+None is often useful in everyday Python programming as a placeholder to

 indicate a data structure where meaningful data can eventually be found, even if